Marc Verter

 Biography

-Marc is invited regularly to adjudicate song competitions in London including the Clara Schumann competition at Trinity College of Music.
+Marc is a regular adjudicator at song competitions in London including the Elizabeth Schumann competition at Trinity College of Music and English song competitions for the Association of English Singers and Speakers.

-Marc holds a MMus from Indiana University School of Music and a MMus in Accompaniment from the Guildhall School of Music & Drama, where he studied with Graham Johnson.
-He is now a vocal coach at the School.
+Marc was born and raised in Israel.
+He holds a B. Mus degee (Hon) in piano from Tel Aviv University; a M.Mus degree in piano from Indiana University School of Music and an M.Mus Degree in accompaniment from the Guildhall School of Music and Drama in London where he studied with Graham Johnson.

 www.marcverter.com